So in this lecture we'll be discussing spinal imaging.

 of a vertebral body at a different level.

-So here you have the actual body again and you have the neural foramen
+So here you have the actual body again and you have the transverse foramen

 which we didn't see on the previous one.

 You also have a superior articular facet